ekoontz/Lily/tools/mbox-import/README.txt

 Create the schema
 -----------------

-If you run the import tool without any options, it will just create the schema.
+If you run the import tool with the -s option, it will just create the schema.

 cd tools/mbox-import
-./target/lily-mbox-import
+./target/lily-mbox-import -s

 If you need to connect to a ZooKeeper different from 'localhost:2181', use the -z option to specify the connection string.